LanaSweet/pricefetcher/README.md

 - **Password**: `password`

 ### API Endpoints
-- **Get Price by Product ID and Date/Time**: Fetches the price for a given product ID and date/time range.
+- **Get Price by Product ID and Date/Time**: Fetches the price for a given product ID, brand ID and a date/time range.
     - **URL**: `/prices`
     - **Method**: `GET`
     - **Parameters**: